 The challenge: A digital detox like nothing before.
 The time commitment: One month.
 The rules: A for effort.
 The result: I solemnly swear that I put the following principles into practice, and I became a mildly happier person as a result.

 Delete bookmarks on your browser that you don’t feel offer anything of value anymore.
 Too many pop-up ads?
 Delete.
 No new posts for six months?
 Delete.
 Stale content?
 Delete.
 Meant to return but never did?
 Read, then delete.
 This took me about 2 hours, and it needed to be done.

-Guilty follow backs are the equivalent of leaving the bar with some dunce just because he bought you a martini.
-Un-follow accounts that crowd your feed with content that does not give you joy (taking from the Konmari method, here).
-For friends you’d prefer not to offend, mute works just as well.
-No one has rights to your digital space just because they went to high school with you.
-It’s not personal—you need more privacy in your online zone.
+Guilty follow backs are the equivalent of leaving the bar with some guy just because he bought you a martini.
+Un-follow accounts that crowd your feed with content that does not give you joy (taking from the Konmari method here).
+For friends you’d prefer not to offend, muting works just as well.
+Just because they went to high school with you doesn’t mean you have to see them at the top of your feed every morning.

 3. Purge your phone

 There is an app for everything, and that is where it all starts.
 Clear your phone of all the apps you don’t use.
 They clog your storage, devour your data and make it more difficult to find the apps that you actually benefit from.
 You never play Hungry Shark anymore.
 Let it go.

 Ready for the big leagues?
 Purge one of the big three (Twitter, Instagram or Facebook).
 I chose Facebook, and I did not miss it.
 I feel like that’s a sign.

 4. Try alternative magazines

 I can’t think of any other media more worthy of my time.
 You know the ones I mean—matte, thick and not available at Barnes & Noble.
 If you buy Vogue, you’re going to see billboards on every page.
 Beautiful billboards, but billboards none the less.